 The Evaluators used two approaches: a sampling strategy was employed to test the functionality of a subset of the TSFIs instead of testing all of the interfaces, and a brute force attack was implemented and executed to discover any undocumented APIs.
-The Evaluators verified the behaviour of IDentity Applet v3.4/PACE-EAC1 as a whole, considering that it is a composite product.
+The Evaluators verified the behaviour of IDentity Applet v3.4/QSCD as a whole, considering that it is a composite product.

 The early phase of the vulnerability assessment was the information gathering about the TOE.
-As the initial step, multiple public searches were conducted with different keyword combinations (e.g., "Extended Access Control vulnerabilities", "Password Authenticated Connection Establishment known vulnerabilities", "PACE") to identify the publicly available bugs and vulnerabilities for the TOE, especially the ones related to access control mechanisms and security functionalities (PACE-GM, PACE-CAM, etc.) of the TOE.
+As the initial step, multiple public searches were conducted with different keyword combinations (e.g., "Qualified Signature Creation Device vulnerabilities", "tampering with electronic signature devices", "QSCD") to identify the publicly available bugs and vulnerabilities for the TOE.
 For this phase public vulnerability databases and research papers were reviewed as well.
 Publicly known vulnerabilities are either outdated or only relevant for the underlying platform, which is not in the scope of the evaluation.
-The conclusion of this first phase was that the smart card technology is well documented and a potential attacker can get deep understanding of how a smart card and various access control mechanisms (e.g., EAC, PACE) work based on industry standards and publicly available information.
+The conclusion of this first phase was that the smart card technology is well documented and a potential attacker can get deep understanding of how an electronic signature device works based on industry standards and publicly available information on smart cards.
 The documentation of the TOE is not publicly available (i.e., not on the manufacturer's website).
-Therefore, a potential attacker would not be able to gain knowledge about the details of the current implementation of the EAC and PACE functionalities.
-This prevents the potential attacker to detect security measures implemented beyond the requirements of the industry standards defining EAC and PACE protocols.
+This is a relevant information for the attack potential calculations.
 According to the publicly available information, no relevant public vulnerability was found for the TOE.

-As a second step, the manufacturer documentation was reviewed to achieve familiarity with the TOE, its PACE and EAC functionality, and to identify the possible attack surfaces.
+As a second step, the manufacturer documentation was reviewed to achieve familiarity with the TOE, its electronic signature functionalities, and to identify the possible attack surfaces.
 As mentioned before, there is no publicly available documentation on the manufacturer's website.
-The Evaluators reviewed the Extended Access Control and Password Authenticated Connection Establishment functionalities of the TOE based on the documentation and by using tools provided by the manufacturer of the underlying platform to interact with the interfaces of the TOE.
+The Evaluators reviewed the functionalities of the TOE based on the documentation and by using tools provided by the manufacturer of the underlying platform to interact with the interfaces of the TOE.
 During this step the Evaluators identified possible attack vectors related to possible undocumented interfaces.
-Due to the product type of the TOE and the strict standardization in the industry of smart cards, the Evaluators focused on potential vulnerabilities and testing related to the implementation of the authentication functionality.
-The Evaluators gained insight based on the information gathering that the access control and authentication related potential vulnerabilities should be investigated.
+Due to the product type of the TOE and the strict standardization in the industry of smart cards, the Evaluators focused on potential vulnerabilities and testing related to the implementation of the electronic signature functionality.
+The Evaluators gained insight based on the information gathering that authentication related potential vulnerabilities should be investigated.

 With all the gathered intelligence about the TOE and the potential vulnerabilities, the Evaluators created an attack plan with different attack scenarios to meet the requirements of AVA_VAN.5.
-For the attack scenarios, exact attack potentials were calculated, considering that publicly available information about smart cards and various access control mechanisms (e.g., EAC, PACE) are very detailed, rich, and relatively easy to learn.
+For the attack scenarios, exact attack potentials were calculated, considering that publicly available information about smart cards are very detailed, rich, and relatively easy to learn.

-With the defined attack scenarios, the Evaluators conducted PACE and EAC functionality penetration tests against the TOE to identify any existing vulnerabilities.
+With the defined attack scenarios, the Evaluators conducted penetration tests against the TOE to identify any existing vulnerabilities.